alexandregama/swarmic-examples/README.md

 Swarmic is in its early stage.
 For the moment we only demonstrate the following features:

+* Camel and Metrics integration thanks to Camel-CDI and Metrics CDI projects (camel-metrics example)
 * Rest service (basic rest example)
-* Camel and Metrics integration thanks to Camel-CDI and Metrics CDI projects (camel-metrics example)
+* Rest JPA adding transaction management example

 Examples can be run directly from Maven or from a fat jar embedding all required dependencies.

-## Building

-Before playing with examples, make sure to install `bom` and `parent` artifacts in your local Maven repo by issue the following command at the root of the repo.

-`mvn clean install`

-You can then take a look at existing examples.

 ## Feedback